 Where is the route going?

-On 30 November 2015, the Chancellor, George Osborne confirmed the accelerated route from the West Midlands to Crewe, which will be referred to as Phase 2a.
+On 30 November 2015, then Chancellor, George Osborne confirmed the accelerated route from the West Midlands to Crewe, which will be referred to as Phase 2a.
 On 17 July 2017, the hybrid Bill for the section of route was deposited to Parliament.
-It is currently passing through the House of Commons.
+It is currently passing through the House of Lords.

 - Engaging with HS2 Ltd. to help get the best deal for Staffordshire.